zyairelai/futures-hero/README.md

 # leverage-bot
-Leverage Trading Bot for Bitcoin on Binance.
+Leverage Trading Bot on Binance Futures.

 ## 1. Requirements
 You need to have these libraries installed: